 It was a bit of a bummer for me also.
 Unless you touch this keyboard, it feels like everything is made up of metal but as soon as you get your hands on, its definitely a plastic construction.
 But even then, it’s relatively weighty and solidly built, and its grip is superb.

-The brown kale switch is much like cherries have the soft tactile bumps and you can feel when you actually switch.
+The brown kale switch is much like cherries have the soft tactile bumps and you can feel when you switch.

 They have a lifespan of 50 million keystrokes, have a 45g actuation force and an actuation distance of 2 mm for the total travel distance of 4mm.

 Aesthetically, the gunmetal colored plastic cover looks pretty nice and sleek.
 It comes in a matte finish combined with the gunmetal color.
-Both of them does an excellent job of not picking up fingerprints, and that’s something I really wanted.
-You see I am a gamer and at the same time and a content writer and so I had to type a lot but as soon as I put my eyes on the keyboard everywhere it’s my fingerprints and that used to annoy me a lot.
+Both of them does an excellent job of not picking up fingerprints, and that’s something I wanted.
+You see I am a gamer and at the same time and a content writer and so I had to type a lot, but as soon as I put my eyes on the keyboard everywhere it’s my fingerprints and that used to annoy me a lot.

 Coming back to the design, just below the number pad you will find Alienware branding.
 It’s a big logo, but it’s not too intrusive and really doesn’t hurt the overall look of the keyboard.

 It also comes with 16.8 million color RGB backlighting.
-But wait I think it’s quite important to mention that it does not have full per key RGB illumination.
+But wait I think it’s quite important to mention that it does not have full per-key RGB illumination.
 Now that’s something I didn’t expect it from $100 mechanical gaming keyboard.
-But even above that, I didn’t expect that from Alienware which is known for the Aesthetic and design.
+But even above that, I didn’t expect that from Alienware, which is known for the Aesthetic and design.

-The software comes integrated with 10 preset effects, and most of them are your standard color and wave spectrum cycling which basically means that you cannot customise them.
+The software comes integrated with 10 preset effects, and most of them are your standard color and wave spectrum cycling, which basically means that you cannot customise them.

 The lightning animation was also quite sluggish, but they are quite unnoticeable when you are playing games or doing your daily work.
-One of its noticeable preset is x-ray effect which is quite refreshing.
+One of its noticeable preset is x-ray effect, which is quite refreshing.

-There is also one light bar under the front part of the keyboard.
-That what adds the ambient effect to the overall design.
+There is also one light bar under the front part of the keyboard that adds the ambient effect to the overall design.
 The light bar, however, cannot be independently controlled with the rest of the keyboard.
 It just mimics the custom profiles you have created and that are active on the board at that time.
 Although it’s worth noting that you can set any static color to the light bar, but then again it will disappear as soon as you select a preset or a custom profile with animation effects enabled.

-Furthermore, there is a full illumination for all the secondary characters on all of the keys, and that’s something that is really appreciable.
+Furthermore, there is a full illumination for all the secondary characters on all of the keys, and that’s something that is appreciable.
 It’s quite a unique feature, and you will rarely find it on other gaming keyboards.